 - Pay: How much, and in what ways, banks are permitted to pay their staff is now subject to scrutiny by regulators in the interests of discouraging excessive risk-taking.

-Why does the British and global economy need investment banks?
+Why does the global economy need investment banks?

 - Provision of finance: Investment banks provide money and access to other sources of money, such as pension funds, to businesses.
 Without this money, these businesses couldn't function.